-Steve H. Hanke is a Research Fellow, Contributing Editor of The Independent Review, and a Member of the Board of Advisors at the Independent Institute; and Professor of Applied Economics and Founder and Co-Director of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University.
+Steve H. Hanke is a Senior Fellow, Contributing Editor of The Independent Review, and a Member of the Board of Advisors at the Independent Institute; and Professor of Applied Economics and Founder and Co-Director of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University.
 He is a Senior Fellow and Director of the Troubled Currencies Project at the Cato Institute in Washington, D.C., a Senior Advisor at the Renmin University of Chinas International Monetary Research Institute in Beijing, a Special Counselor to the Center for Financial Stability in New York, a contributing editor at Central Banking in London, and a contributor at National Review.
 Hanke is also a member of the Charter Council of the Society of Economic Measurement and of Euromoney Country Risks Experts Panel.

 In the past, Hanke taught economics at the Colorado School of Mines and the University of California, Berkeley.
 He served as a Member of the Governors Council of Economic Advisers in Maryland (1976-77), a Senior Economist on President Reagans Council of Economic Advisers (1981-82), and a Senior Advisor to the Joint Economic Committee of the U.S. Congress (1984-88).
 Hanke served as a State Counselor to both the Republic of Lithuania (1994-96) and the Republic of Montenegro (1999-2003).
 He was also an Advisor to the Presidents of Bulgaria (1997-2002), Venezuela (1995-96), and Indonesia (1998).
 He played an important role in establishing new currency regimes in Argentina, Estonia, Bulgaria, Bosnia-Herzegovina, Ecuador, Lithuania, and Montenegro.
 Prof. He has also held senior appointments in the governments of many other countries, including Albania, Kazakhstan, the United Arab Emirates, and Yugoslavia.